The Best Sectional Sofas for Small Spaces

 The art of decorating a sprawling villa is a beautiful task — but also an aspirational one.
 While we might all live in an open-plan feat of architecture one day, most of us are wrestling with small square footage and tricky layouts.

 While sitting on the floor is always an option, a sofa is usually a better choice both style-wise and for your back.
 However, figuring out how to fit enough seating into your small space can be a challenge.
-So without further ado, allow us to introduce a seemingly counterintuitive solution: sectional sofas in your small space.
+So without further ado, allow us to introduce a seemingly counterintuitive solution: modern sectional sofas in your small space.

 Why would you stuff a large, sectional sofa into your small space?
 In a word: proportion.

 With the right proportions, your living space can live out its palatial dreams without looking swamped or lost in a sea of large-scale furniture.
 As with styling your outfits, the trick is paying attention to balance.

 When introducing a larger piece such as the Beta Sectional to your small space, try to keep the rest of your look fairly minimal.
 Instead of adding a bunch of single-use furniture and decor “just because”, incorporate some double-duty pieces like the Lignum Shelving Unit to maximize function without sacrificing style.
 The Lignum gives you a contemporary desk to work at plus a spot to store your books and favorite trinkets, meaning you won’t need a separate bookshelf and desk.
 It’s the little things like this that end up making a big difference in a smaller space.